felixweinberger/barq-client/README.md

 ## Getting Started
 Each of the interfaces (Customer, Staff, and Admin) are a separate React app and expect to connect with the [BarQ Server] (https://github.com/felixweinberger/barq-server).

-### Option 1: Docker
-Steps to run the front-end apps:
+Steps:
-1. Rename the .env.example files in /customer and /staff and fill in necessary fields
+1. Rename the .env.example files in /customer and /staff to .env and fill in necessary fields
 2. Run BarQ server with docker-compose (check the [BarQ server repository] (https://github.com/felixweinberger/barq-server) for further details).
 3. Double check that the BarQ server directory is named "barq-server" (this is to ensure that the front-end finds the correct docker network)
 4. In the Barq-Client directory, run docker-compose build